The Gladiators of Rome: Blood Sport in the Ancient Empire

 The ancient Romans were well known for many things – their engineering marvels, their road networks, and the establishment of Roman law throughout the empire.
 They were, however, also renowned for their war-like nature.
 After all, this allowed the Romans to build an empire in the first place.
 This appetite for violence not only manifested itself in Rome’s imperialist policy, but also in its most well-known sport – the gladiatorial combats.

 Two Venatores (those who made a career out of fighting in arena animal hunts) fighting a tiger.
-Floor mosaic in Great Palace of Constantinople (Istanbul), 5 th century.
-Public Domain
+Floor mosaic in Great Palace of Constantinople (Istanbul), 5th century.
+(Public Domain)

 It has been suggested that the concept of gladiatorial games has its roots in the Etruscans, the predecessors of the Romans.
 In Etruscan society, gladiatorial games were supposed to be part of the funerary rituals honoring the dead.
 Thus, gladiatorial combats originally possessed a sacred significance.
-Over the centuries, however, these funerary games came to be a form of entertainment, and the earliest Roman gladiatorial combat is said to have taken place in 264 B.C.
+Over the centuries, however, these funerary games came to be a form of entertainment, and the earliest Roman gladiatorial combat is said to have taken place in 264 BC.

 Despite the hard and precarious life, gladiators were the superstars of their day.
 The benefits to be found in fighting in the arena – fame, glory and fortune, were strong enough to entice some people to become gladiators voluntarily.
-Furthermore, it is recorded that some Roman emperors even participated in gladiatorial games themselves, the most famous of whom was probably the emperor Commodus.
+(However, the evidence of such citizen gladiators is extremely slim .)
+It is also recorded that some Roman emperors even participated in gladiatorial games themselves, the most famous of whom was probably the emperor Commodus.
 The participation of emperors in these games, however, was scorned by some, as gladiators belonged to the lowest of social classes.